You are here

-Culinary Arts is open to Sophomores, Juniors, and Seniors, during the A.M. and P.M.
+Culinary Arts is open to Sophomores, Juniors, and Seniors, during the A.M. and the P.M.

 This course is designed for the student who wishes to learn the culinary arts and prepare for a career in food preparation in a hotel, club, or restaurant environment.
 With an emphasis placed on the fundamentals of the culinary arts, the student will also learn the fundamentals of restaurant and banquet service.